almirbanjanovic/roadtocloud.github.io/_posts/2023-10-24-branching-strategies.md

 - Only short-lived branches are feature branches

 ## Implementation Checklist
-- Educate developers on workflow and explain similarity to GitLab Flow
+- Educate developers on workflow and explain similarity to GitHub Flow
 - Develop features in separate branches
 - Utilize merge / pull requests for code reviews
 - Must automate testing